jasonwebb/morphogenesis-resources/README.md

 * Neighborhood - set of cells surrounding a given cell.
 Most common types are [Von Neumann](https://en.wikipedia.org/wiki/Von_Neumann_neighborhood) and [Moore](https://en.wikipedia.org/wiki/Moore_neighborhood), though others exist.
 * Rule(s) - if/else statement(s) that define what the next state of a cell should be based on various criteria like the states of that cell's neighbors.
 * Generation - result of one iteration of the system.
-* Class - tiered classification for rules described by Stephen Wolfram.

 _Well-known rules:_
 * Game of Life